pion/website/content/en/blog/fec-with-pion.md

     Note right of Bob: Great! :)<br/>But not reality
 ```

 Let's gradually introduce more factors into our network, to make it closer and closer to the real internet we live in.
 First, let's add packet loss while keep network delay still at 0 ms. With packet loss, not every packet Alice sends is guaranteed to be received by Bob.
-So we need a mechanism to recover these lost packets.
+So, we need a mechanism to recover these lost packets.
 A straight forward approach is to make Alice resend the lost packets again.
 In order to notify Alice which packet is lost and needs to be retransmitted, Bob should explicitly send message to Alice, containing the sequence number of lost packets.
 This is NACK.
-With NACK in our lossy but no-delay network, all packets can be retransmitted immediately after Bob requests NACK.
+With NACK in our lossy but no-delay network, all packets can be retransmitted immediately after Bob sends a NACK request.
 Problem solved?
 In this case, yes.
 But in the real world, no.

 ```mermaid
 sequenceDiagram